burritojustice/california-as-an-island/README.md

 Anyway I made a map of California as an island too.

 I [used Mapwarper](https://mapwarper.net/maps/44894) to georectify [that Dutch map published by Vinckeboons in 1672](https://loc.gov/resource/g3291s.mf000074/?r=0.107,0.062,0.954,0.502,0) to get the coast to line up, and took some liberties with masking the new coastline to the east of California.
 I added coastal features, along with what I assume are ports.
-And for fun I added the existing road network.

 Sorry Nevada and Oregon.

 ![California as an island via Tangram](california%20as%20an%20island.png)

 Here's a link to a slippy map, have fun.
-It shows the "original" Isla California map place names at lower zoom levels, but it shows the "modern" road network and "current" place names as you zoom in.
-The bridges!
+It shows the "original" Isla California map place names at lower zoom levels thanks to tangram.js and some unnatural manipulation of GeoJSON and vector tiles.
+For fun I added the "modern" road network and "current" place names as you zoom in.
+The long bridges!
 Las Vegas!
 OMG

 https://burritojustice.github.io/california-as-an-island/